Techniques – the foundation of Thai Massage therapy

 We have all heard about a state of ‘flow’ that athletes can achieve when they are so absorbed in their performances and so totally focused that they achieve a natural ‘high’.

-In massage therapy you can achieve a very similar state of ‘flow’.
+In Thai Massage therapy you can achieve a very similar state of ‘flow’.
 Symptoms are that you feel highly energized, focused, intuitive, connected, creative and inspired.

 You lose track of time and your body becomes the perfect instrument to intuitively do exactly what your massage client really needs.

-I want to share some of my personal experiences with this concept within my main area of expertise which is my own style of Thai Massage.
+I want to share some of my personal experiences with this concept within my main area of expertise – my own style of Thai Massage.

 My own personal ‘flow’ state case study

-But at this moment they are the exact perfect technique for this client that I am working on.
+But at this moment they are the exact perfect techniques for this client that I am working on.